Current Graduate Students Bios

 Lachelle Guardia de Diego is a first-year Art History MA student and Barbato Fellow studying with Professor Maggie Popkin.
 She graduated summa cum laude from the University of Michigan-Dearborn with a BA in Integrative Studies combining history, art history, and applied art.
 Her research seeks to interrogate dominant historical narratives and elucidate the lives of gladiators, charioteers, and other entertainers in Ancient Rome.
 She is also interested in the intersection of art, food, and imperialism from antiquity to the Renaissance, with emphases on the communication of exotic flavor profiles and on representations of culinary and viticultural labor.
 Lachelle is an independently published author of speculative fiction.
 In her free time, she enjoys writing, drawing, cooking, and studying Latin.

-Tara Smith is a first-year MA student in the Art History program.
+Tara Smith is a second-year MA student in the Art History program.
 She graduated summa cum laude from the University of Toledo with a BA in English Literature and Art History in 2023.
-Her senior undergraduate thesis earned the Dean’s Essay Prize for Long Prose and she completed a research internship with the Colnaghi Gallery in Madrid during Summer 2023.
-Tara is interested in modern and contemporary American art, as well as the art of the Iberian Peninsula and Latin America—including their colonial relationship.
-Thematically, her research interests include gender, race, and the use of written word in visual art.
+She has interned with the Colnaghi Gallery in Madrid and WOLFS Gallery in Beachwood, OH.
+Tara is interested in modern and contemporary art; her research interests include gender, race, and the use of written word in visual arts.
+As of Fall 2025, she is working on her qualifying paper on Ford Madox Brown’s Cordelia Parting from her Sisters (1854) with Dr. Andrea Rager.
 A music lover, she enjoys playing violin and guitar in her free time.

 Alexandru Zaharia is a first-year Art History MA student and Barbato Fellow.
 He is interested in the artistic influences of medieval and early modern commercial and cultural networks in the Eastern Mediterranean.
 He has worked with the collection of the Isabella Stewart Gardner Museum and has presented at several symposia.
 He received a BFA in Art History with Academic and Departmental Honors from MassArt, where he was a three-time Art History Excellence and Service Award recipient as well as an Honorary Faculty Member.
 Alexandru also holds a BS in Civil/Structural Engineering and has almost a decade of experience in that field.
 He enjoys photography and illustration in his spare time.